dfdx2/100-days-of-code/r2-log.md

 ### R2D5
 Continued work on project and finally got the correct routes for the backend to talk to the frontend

+### R2D6
+Went back and worked on programming problems in Data Structures & Algorithms in Java